visualinteractivedata/visualinteractivedata.github.io/jobs/index.md

 ## Internships and collaborations

 We always welcome ambitious and enthusistaic MSc and PhD students to join our research across all areas of our [research](https://vishub.net/index#projects) and to work with our PhD students and postdocs.
 In some cases, there might be project money available.
+Get in touch with us to learn about possible projects or propose your own project.